Drum Transcription: “Amazing Journey” — Keith Moon with The Who

 I went through a sort of Who renaissance in high school when I discovered Live at the Isle of Wight as a junior.
-It was then I realized that the band played over 30 songs for the Leeds concert; turns out Live at Leeds had been released for the third time back in 2001, featuring all songs from the gig.
-However, I was frustrated by the format: the album was split up into two discs, with disc two being all the songs from Tommy and disc one being everything else.
+It was then I realized that the band played over 30 songs for the Leeds concert — it turns out Live at Leeds had been released for the third time back in 2001, featuring all songs from the gig.
+However, I was frustrated by the format: the album was split up into two discs, with disc 2 being all the songs from Tommy and disc 1 being everything else.

-The thing is, that’s not the order the band played the tunes in for that show.
-To further convolute things, this version was released once more in 2010 as the 40th Anniversary Collectors’ Edition to feature all the songs from the Hull concert with salvaged bass; eventually this gig was released as its own album.
+Here’s my problem: that’s not the order of the setlist for the Leeds show.
+To further convolute things, this version was released once more in 2010 as the 40th Anniversary Collectors’ Edition to feature all the songs from the Hull concert with salvaged bass.
+Eventually, this gig was released as its own album.

 I got ahold of the 2001 version from a family member (another longtime Who fan), and my intention was to rip the two CDs and reorder the tracks on iTunes.
-Well, in the middle of that project, Live at Leeds was reissued for the fifth(!) time, featuring all 33 songs in the original order.
-This version (the Deluxe Edition from 2014) is the only release anyone should bother with these days (it looks like it’s only available to stream on Apple Music).
-Interestingly, you can find the older reissues on streaming sites — in fact, the only version that’s totally missing is the original vinyl one.
+Well, in the middle of that project, Live at Leeds was reissued for the fifth(!) time, featuring all 33 songs in their original order.
+This version (the Deluxe Edition from 2014) is the only release anyone should bother with these days, although it looks like it’s only available to stream on Apple Music.
+Interestingly, you can find the older reissues on streaming sites.
+In fact, the only version that’s totally missing is the original vinyl one.

 As I was navigating all these different releases, I discovered that parts of the Leeds show were actually filmed.
 You can watch some of that footage here if you have a Facebook account.